- Completed project

 We have engaged with regional council representatives, Māori, marine managers, and a range of stakeholders, to understand their concerns relating to the marine environment in Tasman and Golden Bays.
 The model has been used to explore the implications of a range of environmental and management scenarios.
 For example, our results suggest that the collapse of scallop populations in the region is not associated with scallop harvesting, but changes in habitat suitability.

-We have also built a food-web model and are developing a size-based ecosystem model for exploring scenarios.
-We will investigate ways to compare these modelling approaches and explore which are the most useful to answer specific questions.
-When our project is complete we will be able to advise which model to use depending on the criteria.
+We have also built a food-web model and have developed a size-based ecosystem model for exploring scenarios.
+We investigated ways to compare these modelling approaches and explored which are the most useful to answer specific questions.

 This work is strongly linked with the Participatory Tools project which is developing web-based tools so people can interface with model outputs to support decision-making.